wilsonliaows/docs/connectors/slack.md

 # Slack
 [Slack](https://slack.com/) is a team collaboration platform that consolidates your team's communication and resources, and integrates easily with the enterprise and productivity products used across your organization.
 It provides a shared workspace where conversations are organized and accessible, and creates alignment and shared understanding across your team.

-## Slack VS Workbot for Slack
+## Slack VS Workbot for Slack connectors
 Workato supports both the Slack connector and the Workbot for Slack connector.

 The Slack connector allows you to authorize to your Slack team as a team member, and immediately post messages onto channels, send direct messages to Slack team members, and manage channels and groups.
 It does not require any app installation onto your Slack team.
 Recipes built on the Slack connector allows you to respond to message buttons and menus.

 The Workbot for Slack connector enables you to build additional recipes on top of Workbot for Slack, which is an app that needs to be installed onto your Slack team, and comes with pre-built recipes.
 Messages posted in Slack via this connector will show up as being posted by **Workbot**.
 Recipes built on top of the Workbot connector has the ability to facilitate more complex interactions and communicate with Workbot to read or write data to other connected apps.

-The comparison table for both the Slack connector and the Workbot for Slack connector is below.
+A detailed comparison table for both the Slack connector and the Workbot for Slack connector is below.

 | Features                                                      | Slack connector                                                                                                                   | Slack for Workbot connector                                                                                                                                                                                                     |
 |---------------------------------------------------------------|-----------------------------------------------------------------------------------------------------------------------------------|---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|